How the Gut-Brain Axis Can Affect Your Health?

 Fortunately, i had read the various side effects and recognized what was actually happening to her son.
 If she had diligently read the literature for the side effects of the drugs he was taking, she would have recognized it earlier.

 So, it is important to read the literature.
-And if you threw the literature away, you can always go to www.drugs.com They post the literature.
+And if you threw the literature away, you could always go to drugs.com.
+They post the literature.